News and Resources

 3. The name of the instrument (i.e. "Deed of Trust").

-4. The names of the grantor, trustee, and beneficiary and each of their addresses.
+4. The names of the grantor, trustee, and beneficiary.

 Moreover, if you put the recommended notice on the trust deed's face page, this should alert the recording office of this fact.
 Nonetheless, out of an abundance of caution, you may wish to record an Oregon form UCC as well, though such recording should merely duplicate the trust deed recording as a fixture filing.